Why Colorectal Cancer is Rising in Young Adults: Q&A with an Emory Winship Colorectal Surgeon

 The bottom line: Colorectal cancer is no longer just a disease of older adults.
 Early detection saves lives and younger adults need to be proactive about prevention and symptom awareness.

-When to start colorectal cancer screening
+When should someone start colorectal cancer screening?

 - “I’m too young.”
 Not true.
 Rates are rising fastest in people under 40.